BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **Hunt Master** `ACTIVE`

-Whilst he has the Cavalry keyword, Fimbul does not suffer any penalties for Moving through Difficult Terrain, and therefore may still gain bonuses for Charging.
-Also, whilst he has the Cavalry keyword, Fimbul gains +1 to his Fight value on a turn in which he Charges.
+Whilst he has the Cavalry keyword, Fimbul does not suffer any penalties for Moving through Difficult Terrain, and therefore may still gain the bonuses for Charging whilst in Difficult Terrain.
+Additionally, whilst he has the Cavalry keyword, Fimbul gains a bonus of +1 to his Fight Value on a turn in which he Charges.

 </div>